popey/popey.com-blog/content/post/2021/07/team-building-via-chess.md

 tags = ['chess', 'remote', 'influxdata']
 +++

-One of the things I really love about working at Influx Data is the strong social focus for employees.
-We're all remote, and the teams have strategies to enable us to connect better.
+One of the things I really love about working at [Influx Data](https://www.influxdata.com/careers/) is the strong social focus for employees.
+We're all remote workers, and the teams have strategies to enable us to connect better.
 One of those ways is via Chess Tournaments!

 I haven't played chess for 20 years or more, and was never really any good at it.
 I know the basic moves, and can sustain a game, but I'm not a chess strategy guru, and don't know all the best plays.